Unfortunately, there’s no such thing as a self cleaning turtle tank.

 Perform Weekly Water Changes

-Use the Python No Spill Clean and Fill Aquarium Maintenance System to drain and refill your turtle tank water.
+Use the Python No Spill Clean and Fill Aquarium Maintenance System or a jug/bucket, drain and refill about 25% of the water.

-Water changes get rid of harmful toxins and the fresh water added re-oxygenates the remaining tank water.
+Partial water changes reduce the amount of harmful toxins and the fresh water added re-oxygenates the remaining water.

 Don’t forget to use a water dechlorinator to make the new water safe for your turtle.